Food is more than fuel.

 …restore healthy bacteria and improve gut diversity.

-Healing starts in the microbiome — and fermented foods are natural allies.
+Relief begins in the microbiome — and fermented foods are natural allies.

-5. Herbs and Spices Are Functional Medicine
+5. Herbs And Spices Are Functional Alternatives.

 You don’t need a supplement shelf to support your health — just a spice rack.